Ekkehard-Schulze/precision-temperature-logger/README.md

 Joshua Schwarber.
 Jürgen Schmidt wrote an initial low-power voltage

-logging firmware, which then was extended to the present temperature
+logging firmware, which was extended to the present temperature

 logging firmware by Ekkehard Schulze.
 Ekkehard Schulze tested